 630.04 Sign Fabrication.
 Sign types include flat sheet, double faced, extrusheet, and temporary overlay.
 Flat sheet signs consist of one-piece units made of aluminum.
 Double faced signs consist of flat sheet aluminum or extruded aluminum blanks with legend on both sides.
 Extrusheet signs consist of a number of horizontal panels assembled to form a complete sign.
 Temporary overlay signs consist of an aluminum sheet covering portions or entire surfaces of extrusheet signs.

 Prior to reflective sheeting application, clean aluminum sign surfaces either by total immersion in a tank containing an alkaline solution of the manufacturer’s specification or by steam cleaning with an alkaline solution of the manufacturer’s specification, followed by a thorough rinsing with running water.
 After cleaning, etch the surface with an acid solution, and dry.
 Do not allow cleaned and etched surfaces to become contaminated by contact with oil or grease.
+Drill or punch bolt holes to finish size.

+Use sign legends according to the OMUTCD and the Sign Design Manual.
+Use Clearview font for positive contrast legends on freeway and expressway guide signs and on all other guide signs when permitted in the Sign Design Manual.
+Use capital legends and upper/lower case legends in accordance with the Sign Design Manual.
+When either is permitted in the Sign Design Manual, use upper/lower case legends.

-Drill or punch bolt holes to finish size.For flat sheet, double faced mile marker, double faced street name and ground mounted extrusheet signs, use Type G, H or J reflective sheeting for background and reflective legends.
+For flat sheet, double faced mile marker, double faced street name and ground mounted extrusheet signs, use Type G, H or J reflective sheeting for background and reflective legends.
 For overhead extrusheet signs, use Type G, H or J reflective sheeting for the background, and use Type H or J reflective sheeting for reflective legends, shields and symbols (including hazardous cargo plate, airport symbol, arrows and borders).
 Apply reflective sheeting to the surface according to the manufacturer’s recommendations, with no blisters, wrinkles, tears, or blemishes.
+Do not use reboundable or damage control sheeting for permanent signs.

 For reflective legends on flat sheet, double faced mile marker and double faced street name signs, use reverse silk screen transparent ink, electronic cuttable film, or direct applied reflective sheeting copy.
 When using direct applied reflective sheeting copy, apply all legend on a sign with the same rotation angle orientation.
 For nonreflective legends, use direct silk screen black ink or direct applied nonreflective black sheeting copy.
 For double faced mile marker signs, use flat sheet aluminum and apply reflective sheeting and legend to both sides.
 For double faced street name signs, use extruded aluminum blanks with a minimum thickness of 0.063 inch (1.6 mm) and thicker, stiffened edges, and apply reflective sheeting and legend to both sides.